aditya95-pixel/text-to-emotion/README.md

 - This script assumes the dataset is formatted correctly and contains necessary columns (`Text` for text data and `Emotion` for labels).
 - Adjust parameters (e.g., `test_size`, `random_state`, classifier options) as needed for your specific use case.

-### Author
-This script was created by Aditya Mazumdar.

 ---